mysociety/citizenconnect/README.md

 The tests are run with a custom test runner, which uses the setting `IGNORE_APPS_FOR_TESTING` to ignore third-party apps and django tests, so that you don't have to list all the internal apps.

-There are also some Selenium tests, currently using Firefox, so make sure you have Firefox installed.
+There are also some Selenium tests, currently using Chrome and ChromeDriver, so make sure you have a recent (> v26) version installed.

-If you're on a headless server, eg: in a vagrant box, you'll need to install the iceweasel and xvfb packages (see the commented out section of /conf/packages)
+If you're on a headless server, eg: in a vagrant box, you'll need to install the google-chrome-stable and xvfb packages (see the commented out section of /conf/packages), as well as downloading the pre-built ChromeDriver binary.

+To get google-chrome-stable, you need to add Google's repository to your apt-get (the version of chromium in 12.04 at least is too old):

+    # Add Google's key for apt
+    wget -q -O - https://dl-ssl.google.com/linux/linux_signing_key.pub | sudo apt-key add -

+    # Add their repo to your sources list
+    sudo sh -c 'echo deb http://dl.google.com/linux/chrome/deb/ stable main > /etc/apt/sources.list.d/google.list'

+    # Update your package list
+    sudo apt-get update

+    # Install google chrome
+    sudo apt-get install google-chrome-stable

+To get ChromeDriver, download the appropriate zip directly from: https://code.google.com/p/chromedriver/downloads/list and put the binary somewhere on your $PATH.

 After installing them, start Xvfb with: